 By KBB.com Editors

-Driving Impressions If fuel economy takes precedent over quick acceleration, the 2012 Subaru Outback's 2.5-liter four with the CVT is your best bet.
-The 170-horsepower engine has to work a bit, but...once up to speed the CVT finds and holds the engine's peak torque, providing a good balance of response and efficiency.
-The CVT does take some getting used to, as there are no discernable gearshifts like a traditional automatic.
+Driving Impressions If fuel economy takes precedent over quick acceleration, the 2013 Subaru Outback's 2.5-liter four with the continuously variable transmission (CVT) is your best bet.
+The 173-horsepower engine has to work...a bit, but once up to speed, the CVT finds and holds the engine's peak torque, providing a good balance of response and efficiency.
+The CVT does take some getting used to, as there are no discernible gearshifts like a traditional automatic.
 The standard steering-wheel-mounted shift paddles, however, allow the driver to simulate manual gearshifts, for quicker passing and merging.
-With an estimated 29 mpg highway and an 18-gallon fuel tank, the Outback wagon can cruise over 500 miles before refueling.
+With an estimated 30 mpg highway and an 18-gallon fuel tank, the Outback can cruise well over 500 miles before refueling.
 On the road, the Outback demonstrates an impressive sedan-like feel, in part because the low center of gravity of its powertrain more than offsets its tall bodywork.
 Steering is precise and predictable, and only some slight wind noise around the roof racks intrudes on the quiet ride.

-Subaru's take on this fuel-saving transmission uses a metal band instead of a rubber belt, which it claims to improve durability.
-A paddle-shifted manual mode mimics the shift points of a manual transmission without needing a clutch pedal.
-Best of all, the CVT's estimated 22 city/29 highway mpg is better than with the 6-speed manual.
+Subaru's take on the popular, fuel-saving transmission-without-gears features a paddle-shifted manual mode that mimics the shift points of a manual transmission without needing a clutch pedal.
+Best of all, the Outback CVT's estimated 24 city/30 highway mpg is better than with the 6-speed manual.

-The roomy, versatile 2012 Subaru Outback cabin is stylishly functional.
+The roomy, versatile 2013 Subaru Outback cabin is stylishly functional.
 Responding to owners' desires for more rear-seat room, Subaru added four inches of legroom and nearly three inches of headroom with the 2010 redesign.
 During our test drive, we comfortably fit three 6-foot adults in the back seat without their knees touching the front seatbacks.
-Wide front seats and a reclining rear seat further improve comfort, while upscale models offer power driver's-side lumbar support and leather seating.
+Wide front seats and a reclining rear seat further improve comfort, while the upscale Limited and Premium trims offer power driver's-side lumbar support and leather seating.
 A dash-mounted electronic parking brake frees up console space for water bottles and latte cups.
 Automatic-transmission models also feature steering-wheel-mounted paddle shifters.Exterior

-While previous Subaru Outback generations seemed more like a jacked-up, fender-flared Legacy, the newest models - including the 2012 Outback wagon – take on more personality of their own, with a 3-inch-higher roofline and a better-integrated look of ruggedness.
+While previous Subaru Outback generations seemed more like a jacked-up, fender-flared Legacy, the newest models – including the Outback – take on more personality of their own, with a 3-inch-higher roofline and a better-integrated look of ruggedness.
 Thick plastic cladding, a raised ride height and 8.7 inches of ground clearance reveal its off-road capability, while beefy black roof rails conceal fold-out crossbars that stow away to reduce drag when not in use.
-Frameless windows, a former Subaru styling cue that led to some complaints of wind noise, are replaced by fully framed glass, a design that also helps improve body rigidity.
+The Outback's exterior styling looks even sleeker for 2013 thanks to new headlights, a redesigned front bumper and a more prominent grille.

-Subaru offers two boxer engines in the 2012 Outback wagon, a low-profile and naturally balanced design in which the pistons lay flat in a horizontally opposed configuration.
-The 2.5-liter four delivers 170 horsepower, not best-in-class but enough muscle for satisfactory performance.
-Equipping this engine with the CVT automatic will produce the best fuel economy, but the 6-speed manual offers sportier performance.
-The most refined choice for the Outback is the 6-cylinder and 5-speed conventional automatic, whose strong acceleration and passing power come at the expense of fuel efficiency: an estimated 18/25 mpg city/highway (versus the 4-cylinder CVT's 22/29).
+Subaru offers two boxer engines in the 2013 Outback.
+What's a boxer engine?
+Glad you asked: It's a low-profile and naturally balanced design in which the pistons lay flat in a horizontally opposed configuration.
+The new 2.5-liter four delivers 173 horsepower, not best-in-class but enough muscle for satisfactory performance.
+Matching this engine with the CVT automatic will produce the best fuel economy, but the 6-speed manual offers sportier performance.
+The most refined choice for the Outback is the 3.6-liter 6-cylinder and its conventional 5-speed automatic, whose strong acceleration and passing power come at the expense of fuel efficiency: an estimated 18/25 mpg city/highway (versus the 4-cylinder CVT's 24/30).

 247 lb-ft of torque @ 4,400 rpm